MichielvdVelde/epub-builder/README.md

 - ✨ **Dynamic Template Loading**: Load customizable templates from a specified directory, allowing flexibility in defining the look and layout of the EPUB’s content.
-- 🖋️ **Enhanced Logging System**: Integrated logging with adjustable levels (info, warn, error) and optional metadata, providing real-time visibility and debugging information for each stage of the rendering and packaging process.
+- 🖋️ **Logging System**: Integrated logging with adjustable levels (info, warn, error) and optional metadata, providing real-time visibility and debugging information for each stage of the rendering and packaging process.
 - 👀 **Event-Driven Logging**: Logs can emit events, allowing developers to set up listeners for custom logging behavior, monitor each step of the pipeline, and troubleshoot issues efficiently.